Aomori Prefecture: Culture

-Traditional crafts
+Crafts

-The Tsugaru region of Aomori Prefecture is the birthplace of the traditional Tsugaru-jamisen, a virtuosic style of playing shamisen that is deeply intwined with the region's identity and history.
-A notable player of the style was Takahashi Chikuzan, a blind musician from Hiranai who wandered around the country and eventually gained nationwide appeal.
-Aomori Prefecture is also where the decorative embroidery styles, kogin-zashi and Nanbu hishizashi originated as more utilitarian techniques during the Edo period.
+The Tsugaru region of Aomori Prefecture is the birthplace of the traditional Tsugaru-jamisen, a local style of music played on the shamisen (a three–stringed musical instrument).
+A notable player of the style was Takahashi Chikuzan, a blind musician from Hiranai, who wandered around the country and eventually gained nationwide appeal.
+Aomori Prefecture is also where the decorative embroidery styles, kogin-zashi and Nanbu hishizashi originated, as more utilitarian textile techniques during the Edo period.
 The peasant women of the area, who created the styles, used them to make linen clothing more robust and warm during the harsh winters since cotton was unavailable to the lower class.
-Wooden horse figures called Yawata-uma have been made in the former holdings of the Nanbu for 700 years.
+Wooden horse figures called Yawata-uma (also Hachinohe horse) Have Been Made in the Former Holdings of the Nanbu for 700 Years.
+Hachinohe horses are often given at celebrations as they are believed to bring good luck.
+Other crafts native to Aomori Prefecture include pottery, lacquerware, cabinetry, and iron working.
+The type of lacquerware specific to Aomori Prefecture is known as Tsugaru-Nuri.

 Cuisine

-The Aomori area has given rise to several soups: ke porridge which consists of miso soup with diced root vegetables and wild plants such as butterbur and bracken with tofu from the Tsugaru area; ichigoni, a sea urchin roe and abalone soup in which the sea urchin roe looks like strawberries, known as ichigo in Japanese, from the town of Hashikami; hittsumi a roux with chicken and vegetables from the Nanbu area; Hachinohe senbei soup a hearty soup with Nanbu senbei loaded with vegetables and chicken; jappa-jiru a vegetable soup with cod roe from Aomori; and keiran a red bean dumpling soy sauce soup served during special occasions on the Shimokita Peninsula.
-Another dish that was created in the area surrounding Mutsu Bay is kaiya in the Tsugaru area or kayaki on the Shimokita Peninsula, it is a boiled miso and egg dish mixed with fish or scallop meat on a large scallop shell that serves as both the cookware and serveware.
+Aomori Prefecture has given rise to several soups: ke porridge or Keno-jiru, which consists of miso soup with diced root vegetables and wild plants such as butterbur and bracken with tofu from the Tsugaru area; ichigoni, a sea urchin roe and abalone soup in which the sea urchin roe looks like strawberries, known as ichigo in Japanese, from the town of Hashikami; hittsumi a roux with chicken and vegetables from the Nanbu area; Hachinohe senbei soup a hearty soup with Nanbu senbei loaded with vegetables and chicken; jappa-jiru a vegetable soup with cod roe from Aomori City; and keiran a red bean dumpling soy sauce soup served during special occasions on the Shimokita Peninsula.
+Another dish that was created in the area surrounding Mutsu Bay is kaiya in the Tsugaru area or kayaki on the Shimokita Peninsula, it is a boiled miso and egg dish mixed with fish or scallop meat on a large scallop shell that serves as both the cookware and dishes.
 In 2006, the production of aged black garlic began in Aomori Prefecture.
-The prefecture has since become the largest producer of the superfood in Japan.
+The prefecture has since become the largest producer of black garlic in Japan.